Tell us a bit about your early life & influences..

 From Sydenham, Mum & Dad moved the family to Ilam Road and I went to Fendalton Primary School.
 It was very modern with detached classrooms hence was called an Open Air School – hence ‘FOS’.
 It became famous for schooling the Hadlee brothers and several All Blacks.
 My 10 years of primary school weren’t much academically productive.
 After school though, the Hadlee home cricket nets were an example of something much more exciting.

 My father went to 13 primary schools as his Stepdad was a Postmaster and in those days they were moved from town to town.
 He had to leave school at 14.
 Perhaps this gave him his ardent desire to have his four boys ‘properly’ educated.
 At this stage the family home moved from Ilam Road to Whitewash Head Road in Sumner.
 This caused significant turmoil.
-Mother & my eldest Brother Ron were not impressed as Sumner was much further away from the city (it seemed like that in those days anyway).
-I can’t say the hour and a half bus ride to Christchurch Boys’ High School each day then the 20 minute walk from the Head Street terminus up Whitewash Head wasn’t what I would have chosen but the chance of joining Cornwell Sea Cadets in Redcliffs was a memorable period in my early life.
+Mother & my eldest brother Ron were not impressed as Sumner was much further away from the city (it seemed like that in those days anyway).
+I can’t say the hour and a half bus ride to Christchurch Boys’ High School each day then the 20 minute walk from the Head Street terminus up Whitewash Head was what I would have chosen but the chance of joining Cornwell Sea Cadets in Redcliffs was a memorable period in my early life.
 The many weekends at Ripapa Island in Lyttelton Harbour sealed my love of the sea and boats.
-Of more importance the weekly military drill culture made me realise (maybe forced rather than made!) that being organised, having structure and commitment to tasks & perseverance were important traits to develop.
+Of more importance the weekly military drill culture made me realise (maybe forced rather than made!) that being organised, having structure and commitment to tasks and perseverance were important traits to develop.

 The second family story my children like is about my Boys’ High enrolment exam.
 Brother Ian managed apparently with little effort to secure the third form (Year 9) class of 3D.
 The class structure was 3A1, 3A2 and so on down to 3D.
 Dad made it fairly clear he expected better results from me.
 For several decades Dad met with 6 of his mates on Friday nights at the Oxford by the Avon River on Colombo St. Having two kids start in the lowest class at Boys’ High wasn’t something he wanted to have to announce.
 I was duly placed in the ‘bottom’ class which that year was actually 3C2 instead of 3D.
 I didn’t quite know how to tell Dad so just told him 3C2.
 To my surprise he was very pleased, I got a ‘very well done’ and a warm hand shake.
 Of course he hadn’t realised there was no 3D class that year, so we left it at that!